Skip to main content

 • Commission is for LIFE (perpetual)

-• Attorneys exempt from exam requirement
+• Attorneys exempt from exam and bond requirements

 Unique: Louisiana is the ONLY state with perpetual (life) notary commissions, reflecting its unique civil law tradition based on Napoleonic Code.
 Louisiana notaries have significantly greater authority than common law state notaries.